Organisms involved in water purification

 Most organisms involved in water purification originate from the waste, wastewater or water stream itself or arrive as resting spore of some form from the atmosphere.
-In a very few cases, mostly associated with constructed wetlands, specific organisms are planted to maximise the efficiency of the process.
+In very few cases, mostly associated with constructed wetlands, specific organisms are planted to maximise the efficiency of the process.

 Role of biota

 Biota are an essential component of most sewage treatment processes and many water purification systems.
 Most of the organisms involved are derived from the waste, wastewater or water stream itself or from the atmosphere or soil water.
 However some processes, especially those involved in removing very low concentrations of contaminants, may use engineered eco-systems created by the introduction of specific plants and sometimes animals.
 Some full scale sewage treatment plants also use constructed wetlands to provide treatment.

 Pollutants in wastewater

 Pathogens

 Parasites, bacteria and viruses may be injurious to the health of people or livestock ingesting the polluted water.
 These pathogens may have originated from sewage or from domestic or wild bird or mammal feces.
 Pathogens may be killed by ingestion by larger organisms, oxidation, infection by phages or irradiation by ultraviolet sunlight unless that sunlight is blocked by plants or suspended solids.